‘To Kill a Mockingbird’ Star Celia Keenan-Bolger on Harper Lee’s Sexuality, Grief, and Tony Award Desire

 When the actor Celia Keenan-Bolger was young, Harper Lee’s novel To Kill a Mockingbird was a “a manual” in her family’s Detroit home.

 “It was one of the first chapter books in our house my mother read to me before I could read,” Keenan-Bolger recalled.
-“In our house it was a moral text, and I don’t think they were talking about metaphor and simile but about racial justice and empathy.”
+“In our house it was a moral text, and I don’t think my parents were talking about metaphor and simile, but rather about racial justice and empathy.”

 Now, aged 41, Keenan-Bolger is playing Atticus Finch’s daughter, Scout, on Broadway in Aaron Sorkin’s play based on Lee’s novel (booking to April 2020).
 It is a lovely performance: self-effacing and also pronounced and centering.
 The lean and limber Scout observes, prowls, judges, and interrogates what unfolds before us.
 She is our guide and conduit to Lee’s famed story of racism and injustice.